cssfrankfurt/cssfrankfurt.de/README.md

 Any contribution is welcome and highly appreciated.
 Head over to our [contribution guidelines](.github/CONTRIBUTING.md) to get started!

-This site is build using [VuePress](https://vuepress.vuejs.org).
+This site is built using [VuePress](https://vuepress.vuejs.org).
 Please see their [guide](https://vuepress.vuejs.org/guide/) for more information.
 If you have any questions, feel free to reach out on our [forums](https://spectrum.chat/cssfrankfurt/website/).

 ### Setup

-To setup this project locally, please follow these instructions:
+To set up this project locally, please follow these instructions:

 1. Fork this repository
 2. Clone the forked repository